zeugmaster/bitchat/README.md

 A secure, end-to-end encrypted Bluetooth mesh chat application with an IRC-style interface.

+## License

+This project is released into the public domain.
+See the [LICENSE](LICENSE) file for details.

 ## Features

 - End-to-end encryption using Curve25519 and AES-GCM